RogerioHorauti/web-quadros/README.md

 ### Importing the project
 ***
-To import the application to eclipse you have two options:
+To import the application to eclipse follow the steps below:

 1° - Download the file,